Louie’s Story – Bilateral Hip Dysplasia

 We were terrified we were either going to hurt Louie by lifting him or that he would slip but once we got used to the routine, it wasn’t so bad.
 We could never relax, but it was OK.

-We took Louie back to have his stitches out 2 weeks after surgery.
+We took Louie back to have his stitches out two weeks after surgery.
 We weren’t expecting him to go as crazy as he did when we got to the waiting room.
 I kept him away from the seating area but he was still really bouncy and thoroughly over excited.
 I had my arms under his back end so he couldn’t hurt himself – not an easy wait!

 In an ideal world, we thought we would leave his right hip until December when the insurance policy was renewed.
 It’s a very good policy but the kitty isn’t quite big enough to cover two hip replacements in the same year.
-We thought it would be good to have a break and give Louie the Summer to build his muscles and enjoy some freedom before being crated again.
+We thought it would be good to have a break and give Louie the summer to build his muscles and enjoy some freedom before being crated again.

 Best laid plans and all that.